AJOsmaston/codewars/Javascript/5Kyu/PeteTheBaker/README.md

 -----

 * Could think about this differently, map the results of the object.entries to an array and then use Math.min on the end result instead of using nested for loops.
+* Object.keys, Object.values, Object.entries are powerful tools for dealing with javascript objects.

 [Link to Kata](https://www.codewars.com/kata/525c65e51bf619685c000059)